telerik/fiddler-everywhere-docs/knowledge-base/filter-traffic.md

 ## Bypassing the Proxy

-While bypassing the proxy is not technically related to filtering, requests to specific domains may not be going through the Fiddler proxy but directly through the upstream proxy.
+While bypassing the proxy is not technically related to filtering, requests to specific domains may not go through the Fiddler proxy but directly through the upstream proxy.
 As a result, these sessions won't pollute your **Live Traffic** tab.
 You can set a list of domains to bypass (not available for processes) through the [**Connections** menu]({%slug connections-submenu%}).